Nant LasDolgellau, Gwynedd

 - Telephone not available

 - BBQ not available

-Kitchen, bathroom with shower over bath, and walk-through double bedroom with antique brass/iron bed.
+Kitchen, bathroom with shower over bath, and walk-through double bedroom.
 From the bedroom, steps lead to the dining/sitting room with a multi-fuel stove, and small veranda.

 Parking: Adjacent to the cottage.

 Garden: There is a large, uneven garden which surrounds the cottage.
 It is a fenced area, but is not completely enclosed.